 a) In addition to the documents referred to in point 1, a meaningful video must be submitted on the basis of the requirements referred to in point 2 to assess artistic suitability.

 b) Furthermore, applicants must submit an introductory video explaining the motivation to complete the certificate course (maximum two minutes).

 c) There is no legal claim to completion of the admission test in this variant, the responsible course director may in any case determine the completion of an on-site admission test.

 More detailed regulations on this type of admission examination are determined by the bodies authorized by the statute and published on the website of MUK.

 Schedule might be possibly altered even in the short term!
 Regarding that please look up this section of the website regularly.
 Thank you.

-Applications for studying at the Music and Arts University of the City of Vienna can be submitted at the Admissions Office anytime; they will be reserved for the next admission period.
-Applications reaching the Admissions Office after the application deadline can no longer be considered for the subsequent audition date.
+Applications for studying at the Music and Arts University of the City of Vienna can be submitted online at anytime; they will be reserved for the next admission period.
+Applications submitted after the application deadline can no longer be considered for the subsequent audition date.